 “Have them do it anyway,” Lightsong said.
 “I need to think about this case some more.”

 They walked back to his palace.
-However, the thing that struck him the most was the fact that he’d used the word ‘case’ in reference to the murder.
+However, the thing that struck Lightsong the most was the fact that he’d used the word ‘case’ in reference to the murder.
 It was a word he’d never heard used in that particular context.
 Yet, he knew that it fit.
 Instinctively, automatically.

 I didn’t have to learn to speak again when I Returned, he thought.
 I didn’t have to learn to walk again, or read again, or anything like that.
 Only my memory was lost.

 But not all of it, apparently.